Good question to ask every copywriter- Why is humor copy so tough?

 A fine line between being funny and too funny

-While there are many companies that have made such hilarious ads that quickly led into rapid sales, other companies with funny million- shared viral videos never increased their sales at all.
+While there are many companies that have made such hilarious ads that quickly led to rapid sales, other companies with funny million-shared viral videos never increased their sales at all.
 You can definitely remember at least one commercial that resulted in the opposite effect by its humor being so funny you don’t even remember the product that was selling.

 However, funny and viral product campaigns can at least increase brand awareness as consumers share the ad with friends.